londoed/Kortex/README.md

 ## Inspiration
 ![alt text](https://github.com/londoed/Gorila/blob/master/images/GORILA.png)

-This framework is inspired by the original work done by DeepMind Technologies and can be found in this paper:
+This framework is inspired by the original work done by DeepMind Technologies LTD and can be found in this paper:
 <https://arxiv.org/pdf/1507.04296.pdf>